WiktorGrzankowski/BigInt-Calculating-Polynomial-Degree/README.md

 and calculates the minimal degree of a polynomial that satisfies the given array.
-Algorithm used to find the answer subtracts adjacent elements in the array until all elements are equal to 0, or there are no more element to subtract.
+Algorithm used to find the answer subtracts adjacent elements in the array until all elements are equal to 0, or there are no more elements to subtract.
 This may result in an overflow, so I created a structure similar to a BigInt/InfInt, so each int is actually represented as a series of ints on which calculations can be perfmored no matter the length of the resulting number.